mvilain/ansible-role-common/roles/virtualbox/README.md

 virtualbox
 =========

 This role installs virtualbox on either a local or remote machine.
 It will install on a CentOS [67], Alma/Rocky Linux 8, Debian [9|10|11],
 or Fedora 21-35.

 Requirements
 ------------

 This role assumes that the virtualbox application will be running on x86 64-bit systems.
 This role most likely won't work behind a proxy as the modules can't connect via https.

+This role will only work on X86 systems.
+It will skip over other architectures.

 Role Variables